terminaldweller/mutator/obfuscator/README.md

 # obfuscator

 obfuscator is a C/C++ source-code obfuscation tool.<br/>
+obfuscator can use SHAKE128 and SHAKE256 to generate hash digests.<br/>

 ## Status
 You can find a list of the implemented features and the ones that will be implemented below.<br/>